-- 3.1 Budget proposals are based on prices and levels of charges for Council Housing related services at September 2018 plus other known increases, for example contractual uplift obligations. - 3.2 The process of determining the 2019/20 budget includes the capturing of all of the changes required from one budget year to the next within the HRA in the form of a budget "investment" a request for more funding or a reduction in income collected, or a budget "saving" an increase in income or a budget saving via reduced expenditure. - 3.3 The budget investment and budget saving proposals for the 2019/20 budget are shown within Appendix A. - 3.4 For 2019/20, the level of revenue contribution to capital outlay (RCCO) will be £1.7m. - 3.5 The draft budget for 2019/20 is estimated to produce an operating surplus / deficit of zero, after making a contribution of £1.4m to the debt repayment reserve, which will take total estimated HRA balances at 31 March 2020 to £14m.
-The HRA working balance will be £1m and the remaining £13m will be held in the debt repayment reserve to repay the debt that matures in 2021/22.
+- 3.1 Budget proposals are based on prices and levels of charges for Council Housing related services at September 2018 plus other known increases, for example contractual uplift obligations. - 3.2 The process of determining the 2019/20 budget includes the capturing of all of the changes required from one budget year to the next within the HRA in the form of a budget "investment" a request for more funding or a reduction in income collected, or a budget "saving" an increase in income or a budget saving via reduced expenditure. - 3.3 The budget investment and budget saving proposals for the 2019/20 budget are shown within Appendix A, and are broken down in Appendix B. - 3.4 For 2019/20, the level of revenue contribution to capital outlay (RCCO) will be £1.7m. - 3.5 We have updated our 2018/19 forecast figures with our latest estimate of outturn since we first presented the budget to Cabinet on 11 December.
+This has increased our forecast surplus in 2018/19 by £92k.
+We have also reflected this in the 2019/20 budget by reducing estimated expenditure by £28k. - 3.6 As a result, the draft budget for 2019/20 is estimated to produce an operating surplus of £0.1m, after making a contribution of £1.3m to the debt repayment reserve, which will take total estimated HRA balances at 31 March 2020 to £14.1m.
+The HRA working balance will be £1.1m and the remaining £13m will be held in the debt repayment reserve to repay the debt that matures in 2021/22.